Here are six tips to help you stay sober over Christmas and New Year, no matter what invitations, social events or festivities are thrown at you:

 Avoid the overwhelm and set yourself up for success by making things manageable with an escape route.

-When you’re out and about at events and social gatherings, it’s easy to feel shy, self-conscious, bored, boring and dull when you’re not drinking.
+When you’re out and about at events and social gatherings, it might be that you feel shy, self-conscious, bored, boring and dull when you’re not drinking.
 This is only because you’re not used to it yet and you’re changing an ingrained habit.
 It might take some practice before you become confidently sociable and authentically yourself without alcohol to bolster you.
 After plenty of practice, it gets easier and it will eventually become automatic.

 In the meantime, and to get yourself through Christmas festivities, you can set yourself little games to distract you from thinking about yourself and to put your attention outside of you and into other people.